fischy667/torrentcleaner/README.md

 3. Set up your environment variables (or hardcode the values in the script):
     - Sonarr API key
+    - Radarr API key
     - Transmission username and password (if authentication is required)
-    - Hostnames and ports for Sonarr and Transmission
+    - Hostnames and ports for Sonarr, Radarr and Transmission

     ```python
     sonarr_host = 'XXXX'  # Update with your actual Sonarr host (e.g., 'localhost', '192.168.1.10', etc.)